valvolt/storiz/README.md

 ## CHANGES

+[DONE] - uninstall 'insecure' package of Meteor (and debug the subscriptions)

 [NEW] - add heatmaps (pictures with coordinates, each associated to a transition just like a choice)

 [FIXED] - Greyed-out options should be ungreyed from the start when player has the correct item in stock, not only upon choosing the item